 - 17.11.2018 (source Tara- police MG11): Tara meets John for the first time in a bar in Leeds on a night out.
 He asks for her number before he leaves.
 They then start to exchange general (non-personal) text messages.
 Most days there would be in the region of 20 messages. - 19.11.2018 (source letting agent statement): Poppy signed the tenancy agreement on this day and placed a bank transfer for the first month's rent on 29.11.2018. - 23.11.2018 (source Chloe interview and police MG11): Via text message, Poppy informed Chloe, 'It's very up and down.
 One day he's fine and the next he's really not.
 So, it's not great really.
 Three weeks to go, Ha Ha'.
 Chloe expressed hope that it would go by without trouble and Chloe replied, 'Yeah, I hope so too, Obviously I don't want things to end badly but it's kinda' heading more towards that ATM10'. - 23.11.2018 (source Tara- police MG11): John asks Tara on a date, and they meet for drinks in Leeds on a Friday night.
 They talk about families, travels, and work.
 They agree to meet again at the end of the date.
 He does not mention Poppy. - 23.11.2018 (source Tony interview): Poppy texted Tony after a night out.
 Tony had got into a taxi after dropping Poppy home at 02.30, and Poppy explained John was at the gate '10 seconds after her' and was concerned that John may have met Tony at the gate.
-She was not concerned that she was followed but added, in response to Tony's question whether she was ok, 'apart from hearing I'm the coldest hearted biggest ct in the world, all is good''.
+She was not concerned that she was followed but added, in response to Tony's question whether she was ok, 'apart from hearing I'm the coldest hearted biggest ct in the world, all is good".
 The following morning, Poppy described how she had to, 'listen to how apparently horrible I am for about an hour'. - 24.11.2018 (source Larry and Tony interviews): Tony explained that he and Poppy went to a bar with friends.
-Poppy realised that John was already in there and said, 'Let's not go in there'.
-Tony encouraged her by saying, 'it will be fine'.
-Once inside, Tony saw John with Poppy, he was shouting at her for 15-20 seconds telling her that he was not happy with how she treated him.
+Tony realised that John was already in there and said, 'Let's not go in there'.
+Poppy encouraged him by saying, 'it will be fine'.
+Once inside, John's friend was shouting at Poppy for 15-25 seconds telling her he didn't appreciate how Poppy treated John.
+As it was a loud environment people had to shout near someone's ear to be heard.
 John then approached Tony and attempted to apologise for assaulting him and tried to shake his hand telling him that 'he didn't realise that he and Poppy had broken up'.
-Tony told him, 'Well you have, Get over it'. - Larry tried to de-escalate the situation and spoke with John at the bar.
+Tony told him, 'Well you have, get over it'. - Larry tried to de-escalate the situation and spoke with John at the bar.
 John asked, 'Is she following me here' and Larry reassured him that it was coincidence that they had ended up in the same bar.
 He got the impression that John appeared to be struggling to accept that he and Poppy had broken up.
 John told Larry, that they had 'not really broken up'. - Tony walked Poppy home to her flat and describes that she was unconcerned with John's behaviour, telling him, 'don't worry, I know where you are'.